Introduction of 10 Days Kailash Mansarovar Yatra 2026 from Kathmandu I Book Now

 Day 01 Drive to Gyirong/Kyirong 2,890 m via Syabrubesi

-Depart from the hotel after early breakfast, for an interesting and scenic overland journey to enter Tibet / China.
-An exciting drive from Kathmandu city and the valley outskirt, heading north towards Langtang and Ganesh Himal ranges.
+Depart from the hotel after an early breakfast for an interesting and scenic overland journey to enter Tibet / China.

-The frontier of Nepal with check-post, after going through the visa formalities then walk towards Tibet/China.
 Our native Tibetan guide and drivers meet and receive you.
-For a short drive to Gyirong/Kyirong count town, after completing the visa process and security.
+For a short drive to Gyirong/Kyirong county town, after completing the visa process and security checks.

 Gyirong or Kyirong, situated on the back and north sides of Langtang and Ganesh Himal, overnight in the best available lodge, or guest house.